distbit0/distbit.xyz/_posts/2025-05-03-kpi-vs-asset-futarchy.md

 *   *Examples:* A malicious stablecoin operator could commit to increasing the stablecoin's value conditional on their proposal *failing* (in Asset Futarchy) or commit to making the stablecoin collateral worthless conditional on their proposal *failing* (in KPI Futarchy), both biasing the market towards passing their proposal.

-This doesn't mean KPI Futarchy is unsuitable for long-running governance.
-It just means that if used this way, robust mechanisms are essential to recover from faulty or malicious oracles (or collateral failures), potentially requiring delegation of emergency powers to a trusted entity.
+Despite its additional dependency on a KPI oracle, KPI Futarchy isn't necessarily unsuitable as a long-running governance mechanism.
+Just that if used this way, robust mechanisms are essential to recover from faulty or malicious oracles (or collateral failures), potentially requiring delegation of emergency powers to a trusted entity.
 Crucially, if the organization's goal *is* to optimize a non-asset-price KPI, Asset Futarchy simply isn't a substitute, despite its robustness advantages.

 ---